Pokemon Direct roundup for 9th January 2020

 Weight: ??? lbs.
 Weight: ??? lbs.

-Single Strike Fashion Urshifu and Fast Strike Fashion Urshifu even have Gigantamax varieties.
-Gigantamax Single Strike Fashion Urshifu appears to be like able to bellow in fury.
-Folks name it each “the very embodiment of rage” and “a divine emissary that banishes evil spirits with its fury.”
-Gigantamax Fast Strike Fashion Urshifu will quietly preserve its stance with a relaxed expression.
-When going through this Pokémon, it appears some will change into vastly agitated, feeling as if the very depths of their soul have been uncovered.
+Single Strike Type Urshifu and Fast Strike Type Urshifu even have Gigantamax kinds.
+Gigantamax Single Strike Type Urshifu appears to be like able to bellow in fury.
+Individuals name it each “the very embodiment of rage” and “a divine emissary that banishes evil spirits with its fury.”
+Gigantamax Fast Strike Type Urshifu will quietly keep its stance with a peaceful expression.
+When going through this Pokémon, it appears some will grow to be vastly agitated, feeling as if the very depths of their soul have been uncovered.
 But others report feeling a way of reduction, as in the event that they’d been cleansed of evil spirits.

 Calyrex